-For more information about IAM roles and instance profiles, see Delegating API Access by Using Roles in the Using IAM guide.
+For more information about IAM roles and instance profiles, see Delegating API Access by Using Roles in the IAM User Guide guide.

 Use these steps for launching Auto Scaling instances with an IAM role.
 Before you walk, be sure you've completed the following steps using IAM:

 Add the IAM role to the instance profile.

 Retrieve the name of the instance profile or the full Amazon Resource Name (ARN) of the instance profile.

 For more information about creating and managing an IAM role, see Create a Role in the IAM User Guide guide.

 When you create the launch configuration, specify the name of the instance profile or the full ARN of the instance profile.

 For example, use the following create-launch-configuration command: